-Prince George's County shall continue physical stream monitoring in the Black Branch watershed to assess the implementation of the latest version of the 2000 Maryland Stormwater Design Manual.
-Physical stream monitoring protocols shall include an annual stream profile and survey of permanently monumented cross-sections in Black Branch to evaluate channel stability in conjunction with the residential development of Oak Creek Club.
+Anne Arundel County shall continue physical stream monitoring in the Picture Spring Branch watershed to assess the implementation of the latest version of the 2000 Maryland Stormwater Design Manual.
+Physical stream monitoring protocols shall include an annual stream profile and survey of permanently monumented cross-sections in Picture Spring Branch to evaluate channel stability.
 A comparison will be required of the annual stream profile and survey of the permanently monumented cross-sections with baseline conditions for assessing areas of aggradation and degradation.
 Finally, a hydrologic and/or hydraulic model will be required in the fourth year of the permit to analyze the effects of rainfall; discharge rates; stage; and, if necessary, continuous flow on channel geometry.